Skip to main content

 2. Dodford Manor, Northamptonshire

-For a second year in the row, Dodford Manor comes in at number two on our list of the most popular wedding venues in the UK, after sitting at third in 2022.
+For the third year in a row, Dodford Manor comes in at number two on our list of the most popular wedding venues in the UK.

-Your wedding day here will begin in the Bridal Booth within the Grain Store, a beautiful, light-filled preparation room with full-length mirrors and chic furnishings – perfect for those all-important getting-ready shots and a glass of fizz with your entourage.
+Your wedding day here begins in the Bridal Booth within the Grain Store, a beautiful, light-filled preparation room with full-length mirrors and chic furnishings – perfect for those all-important getting-ready shots and a glass of fizz with your entourage.

-Then, the historic Mortain Barn is a dreamy setting for your civil ceremony; with soaring wooden beams, flagstone floors and plenty of natural light, the room can be configured to work for wedding parties anywhere between 30 to 170 guests.
+Then, the historic Mortain Barn is a dreamy setting for your civil ceremony; with soaring wood beams, flagstone floors and plenty of natural light, the room can be configured to work for wedding ceremonies of up to 170 guests.

-You’ll have your guests gasping with delight as you move on to the hidden Oak Barn for dinner and dancing – this beautifully crafted oak-framed space has walls of glass that overlook the rolling fields (and grazing sheep) of the Northamptonshire countryside beyond.
-Simply divine.
+You’ll then have your guests gasping with delight as you move into the hidden Oak Barn for dinner and dancing – this beautifully crafted oak-framed space has walls of glass overlooking the rolling fields (and grazing sheep) of the Northamptonshire countryside beyond.
+Simply divine!

 Find out more